Amechwarrior/Flashpoint-The-Raid/README.md

     Custom OPFOR 'Mechs using unique skins.
     Four simgame conversations featuring special dialogue for the right commander traits.
     Custom Holoscreen imagery and cast.
-    Two events dealing with the impact of the raid on the Argo and it's crew.
+    Two events dealing with the impact of the raid on the Argo and the crew.

 ### Notes:
 This Flashpoint requires your company to have "Black Market Access" to populate.